 Connecting with your baby

-Every dad is likely to vary greatly in terms of their knowledge and confidence surrounding handling a new baby.
+Every parent is likely to vary greatly in terms of their knowledge and confidence surrounding handling a new baby.
 You may already have experience and confidence in connecting with your baby, or alternatively be inclined to think that your partner is best placed to manage things like bathing, nappy-changing and settling.

 With practice, comes skills and confidence, together with many other benefits.